w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "We are now no longer interpreting [X] in terms of [Y], nor comparing it with [Z]...
 Although we dealt directly with [X] itself - indeed precisely because of this - we have shirked in the face of [X].
 We have indeed not spoken of other things... but of [X] yet not directly and concretely from *out of it*, but *about it*."[^12]

+Words open to survey and close to scrutiny.
+What does one see when one looks at them?
+Accretion disks, sometimes: bits of stuff, or sensations, or memories, slowly circling.
+Warped images from around and behind.
+They feed on &mdash; into &mdash; others of their kind.

+Some are sharp: they have a point.
+Where is it?
+They point fingers.
+Usually you're slung around between them.
+Occasionally you're sucked in and spit out.
+You're zipping along and then suddenly you're out of orbit and *here, now*.
+The page might swim.
+There's been a disturbance in the Force.
+You look back at what you read.
+It did something to you.
+You felt something move.

 ---

 Formal systems, like natural languages, are shifty.
 Godel interrogated them and found their self-descriptions incomplete.
 Tarski proved them incapable of defining their motives.
 Said Poincare: